 Mobile devices (including headphones/earphones) must not be used whilst walking through the school or moving between classes

 Mobile devices must be used responsibly and in accordance with this policy.

-The widespread ownership of mobile devices among young people requires that school managers, teachers, learners, parents/carers take steps to ensure that mobile devices are used responsibly in school.
+The widespread ownership of mobile devices among young people requires that young people, school leaders, teachers and parents/carers take steps to ensure that mobile devices are used responsibly in school.
 This policy is designed to ensure that potential issues involving mobile devices can be clearly identified and addressed, ensuring the benefits that mobile devices provide (such as increased safety and greater learning opportunities) can continue to be enjoyed by our learners.

 An adapted policy may be necessary for trips and excursions.

 We make the distinction between using mobile devices to enhance learning (with teacher permission) and using mobile devices recreationally (social media and listening to music).

 The school accepts that mobile devices are an integral part of modern day life.